-The bank has a charge over the full value of the College's Forest Road site as security for the above debt which is a revolving credit facility fully repayable by 1 March 2019.
-The interest rate is a floating rate at 1.5% above the base rate.
+The bank has a charge over the full value of the College's Forest Road campus as security for the above debt, which is a revolving credit facility repayable by 1 January 2022.
+The interest rate is a floating rate at 1.50% above the base rate.